thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 ## Query params

-Query params are helpful when comes to select specific information to render or to filter down items from a list.
+Query params are helpful when it comes to select specific information to render or to filter down items from a list.

-For example if we have a menu of items.
-Each food item is mapped to a specific id.
+For example, if we have a menu of items.
+Each food item maps to a specific id.
 We can fetch item based on the query params.

 src/containers/Food.js